eecs489staff/a1-sockets-mininet/docs/readme.md

 `Received=X KB, Rate=Y Mbps`

 where X stands for the total number of bytes received (in kilobytes), and Y stands for the rate at which traffic could be read in megabits per second (Mbps).
 Note X should be an integer and Y should be a decimal with three digits after the decimal mark.
+There are no characters after the `Mbps`, and there should be a newline.

 For example:
 `Received=6543 KB, Rate=5.234 Mbps`

 The `iPerfer` server should shut down gracefully after it handles one connection from a client.

-> **Note:** Please use setsockopt to allow reuse of the port number, this will make your life easier for testing and will allow you to pass the autograder, which runs the `iPerfer` server with the same port number each time. <- We recognize this isn't ideal, and will be fixed in the future.
+> **Note:** Please use `setsockopt` to allow reuse of the port number, this will make your life easier for testing and will allow you to pass the autograder, which runs the `iPerfer` server with the same port number each time.

 ### Client Mode

 To operate `iPerfer` in client mode, it should be invoked as follows:

-`./iPerfer -c -h <server_hostname> -p <server_port> -t <time>`
+`$ ./iPerfer -c -h <server_hostname> -p <server_port> -t <time>`

 * `-c` indicates this is the `iPerfer` client which should generate data
 * `server_hostname` is the hostname or IP address of the `iPerfer` server which will consume data